-As a result of the COVID-19 pandemic, we have temporarily closed our offices (including our corporate headquarters) in many countries except where we have been able to accommodate limited essential employees such as for the shipping of our hardware authentication tokens under revised procedures.
+As a result of the COVID-19 pandemic, we temporarily closed our offices in March 2020 (including our corporate headquarters) in many countries except where we have been able to accommodate limited essential employees such as for the shipping of our hardware authentication tokens under revised procedures.
+We are in the process of re-opening a limited number of our offices in the third quarter of 2020 with limited capacity under revised procedures.
+We are unable to predict further re-openings or whether the initial re-openings will be successful or remain in place.
 We implemented certain travel restrictions, remote work arrangements and other measures and while our early experience with this new situation has been satisfactory to date, it has disrupted how we normally operate our business and may in the longer term impact our productivity, innovation and effectiveness such that our results are adversely affected.
 We have shifted certain of our customer events to virtual-only experiences and we may deem it advisable to similarly alter, postpone or cancel entirely additional customer, employee or industry events in the future.
 Because we operate in multiple international locations, we expect there to be variability and additional complications from differing conditions and inconsistent guidance from numerous public health agencies.

 In our hardware business, we are exposed to specific risks related to manufacturing, supply chain, shipping and distribution- all of which have been impacted by the COVID-19 pandemic.
-As a result of COVID-19, we experienced some initial delays and increased costs related to fulfilling our hardware orders.
+As a result of COVID-19, we experienced some delays and increased costs related to fulfilling our hardware orders.
 Such issues have been primarily resolved however we may be unable to satisfy certain customer orders for our products in the future if orders substantially increase and/or supply chain problems emerge.

-In our software business, we experienced some increased sales for products used in remote employee access and remote banking that we attribute in part to the COVID-19 pandemic.
-This increase may be temporary, and we are unable to predict whether it will continue or decline.
-Moreover, the conditions caused by the COVID-19 pandemic can affect the rate of IT spending and could adversely affect our customers' ability or willingness to attend our events or to purchase our offerings, delay prospective customers' purchasing decisions, adversely impact our ability to provide on-site sales meetings or professional services to our customers, delay the provisioning of our offerings, lengthen payment terms, reduce the value or duration of their subscription or term contracts, or affect attrition rates, all of which could adversely affect our future sales, operating results and overall financial performance.
+In our software business, we experienced some increased sales for products used in remote employee access, electronic signature and remote banking in the first quarter of 2020 that we attribute in part to the COVID-19 pandemic.
+This increase may have been temporary, and we are unable to predict whether it will continue or decline.
+Moreover, the conditions caused by the COVID-19 pandemic can affect the rate of IT spending and could adversely affect our customers' ability or willingness to attend our events or to purchase our offerings, delay prospective customers' purchasing decisions, adversely impact our ability to provide on-site sales meetings or professional services to our customers, delay the provisioning of our offerings, lengthen payment terms, reduce the value or duration of their contracts, or affect attrition rates, all of which could adversely affect our future sales, operating results and overall financial performance.
+During the summer of 2020, we began to experience some of the aforementioned scenarios due to, we believe, global economic uncertainty connected with the continued seriousness of the COVID-19 pandemic.

-If the restrictions on our employees, customers and others in the world increase to limit the spread of COVID-19, the potential effects could be exacerbated, and our results of operations and overall financial performance may be harmed.
+If the restrictions on our employees, customers and others in the world continue or increase in order to limit the spread of COVID-19, the potential effects could be exacerbated, and our results of operations and overall financial performance may be harmed.
 The duration and extent of the impact from the COVID-19 pandemic depends on future developments that cannot be accurately predicted at this time, such as the severity and transmission rate of the virus, the extent and effectiveness of containment actions and the impact of these and other factors on our employees, customers, partners and vendors.
 If we are not able to respond to and manage the impact of such events effectively, our business will be harmed.